50 reasons London's the world's greatest city

 13 Kingly St., W1; +44 (0)20 7324 7731

-23. All in all you're just another brick in the wall ... in a good way
+23. Another brick in the wall ... in a good way

 Yes, there's often a wait for everything from tables at restaurants to public services.
 But, unlike 90% of the rest of the world, at least the locals know how to form orderly queues without cutting in front or milling about in ill-defined packs like wild dogs circling a kill.